 By Sandy Fielders Harper

-It’s the start of a new year and the winter season has settled in.
-Some days are just too cold to have the kids running around outside.
+Winter season has settled in and some days are just too cold to have the kids running around outside.

 So what do you do with those energy filled children, besides sitting them in front of the TV?
 Don’t fret, here are a few ideas that can entertain their minds and release their energy.